QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-0.rst

-The second part of the installation process will crash with the standard VGA video adapter and the VM will stay in ìtransientî mode with the following error in ``guest-win7new-dm.log``:
+The second part of the installation process will crash with the standard VGA video adapter and the VM will stay in ‚Äútransient‚Äù mode with the following error in ``guest-win7new-dm.log``:

 .. code:: text